‘E’ Company, Special Reserve Battalion by Major Bert Saggers – Battle of Bukit Timah 10-12 Feb 1942

 10 February 1942

-At dawn he was greatly relieved to learn a composite Battalion of Surreys and Leicesters had relieved the Indians.
+At dawn he was greatly relieved to learn a composite Battalion of Surreys and Leicesters had relieved the Indian company.
 (Why did the Indians leave without informing Saggers??)

 Saggers was even happier with the arrival in the morning of ‘E’ Company as the right flank urgently required extension and protection.